GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-90/index.md

 certain APIs and web features in the browser.
 These policies are a contract between you and the browser.
 They inform the browser about what your intent is.

-If your code, or any of the 3rd party libraries you use violate your preselected rules, the browser overrides the behavior with better UX or just says - talk to the hand - blocking the API altogether.
+If your code, or any of the third party libraries you use violate your preselected rules, the browser overrides the behavior with better UX or just says, "talk to the hand," blocking the API altogether.

-Starting in Chrome 90, the Feature Policy API will be renamed to the Permissions Policy, and the HTTP header has been renamed along with it.
+Starting in Chrome 90, the Feature Policy API will be renamed Permissions Policy, and the HTTP header has been renamed along with it.
 At the same time, the community has settled on a new syntax, based on Structured Field Values for HTTP.